10 Indonesian fishermen accused of shark fin smuggling

 HONOLULU (AP) — Ten Indonesian fishermen arrested in Hawaii are accused of trying to smuggle nearly 1,000 fins of protected whitetip sharks from the U.S. to Indonesia.

-According to court documents, they had been working on a Japanese boat and were headed home via Honolulu when airport security workers found shark fins in their luggage.
+They had been working on a Japanese boat and were headed home via Honolulu when airport security workers found shark fins in their luggage last week, according to court documents.

 It’s against U.S law to engage in international trade of a protected species without a permit.
 It’s also illegal to possess, sell or distribute shark fins in Hawaii, which was the first state in the nation to ban the pricey delicacy often used in Chinese soups.

-Court documents say there were at least 962 shark fins in 13 pieces of luggage.
-Authorities say some were from oceanic whitetip sharks.
+At least 962 shark finds were founded in 13 pieces of luggage.
+Some were from oceanic whitetip sharks, authorities said.

 Most Read Life Stories